Harshwardhan431/Harshwardhan431/README.md

 - 👨‍💻 All of my projects are available at **[My Github Profile](https://github.com/Harshwardhan431)**

-- ⚡ I like to play BasketBall and various other outdoor sports
+- ⚡ Fun Fact : I like to play BasketBall and various other outdoor sports
 <hr>

 ## 🚀 Languages and Tools: